Buanderie/siamese/README.md

 #### Comparisons

-Siamese is fairly different from the other FEC codecs I've released.
+Siamese is fairly different from the other erasure coding software I've released.

 All the other ones are block codes, meaning they take a block of input at a time.
 Summary: